chrisminnick/ai-coding-activity/README.md

 ## Instructions

+Read through these instructions before beginning the activity.
+There are some helpful tips at the end of the instructions.

 ### Part 1: Organize your team

 In this part, you'll organize your team and decide on a topic for your trivia game.